[Moderate revision–posted 1/6/23 (replaces 7/31/15 edition)]

 b.
 Departments requesting the use of motor vehicles on days the Vehicle Rental Office is closed must arrange to obtain the vehicle after 1:00 p.m. the last workday preceding the first day of use.

 c.
-If a vehicle is returned after hours, it will be parked in the patron parking area east of the Vehicle Rental Office.
-The keys and Monthly Use Report (clipboard) will be deposited in the key drop adjacent to the Vehicle Rental Office door.
+If a vehicle is returned after hours, it will be parked in the patron parking area west of the Administrative Support Center.
+The keys and Monthly Use Report (clipboard) will be brought into the office or, after hours, placed in the glove compartment and locked, as the Vehicle Rental Office has a second set of keys to retrieve them.

 2. Checkout Procedure